Posted on :: Tags: , , , ,

 }

-map will make easy to convert between various types of patterns.
+map will make it easy to convert between various types of patterns.

 Now, we change the perspective to a higher level.
 Let’s begin by writing a file tree walker.